The Curry Capital of Britain

 education bodies to promote the curry industry and thereby assisting

 Bradford has been announced

-at the winner of Curry Capital of Britain sponsored by
+as the winner of Curry Capital of Britain, for the fifth time in a

 The Pop Up Restaurant launch